'The incident': More focus on direct management needed after Experience Regina rebrand, independent review finds

 BREAKING

-A tornado touched down in the Montreal area as a severe storm system swept through the region Thursday afternoon, Environment Canada confirmed.
+Environment Canada confirmed a tornado touched down in the Montreal area Thursday as a severe storm system swept through the city and caused major flooding.
 Meteorologist Monica Vaswani said the tornado was spotted by an observer at the Mirabel airport, about 50 kilometres northwest of the Island of Montreal.

 -